Easter Egg Decorating Ideas

 Blogland is full of stunning Easter Egg projects and understandably so.
 They are a Easter tradition, they are gorgeous, they are fun to create and they are inexpensive.
 This post compiles my favorite Easter Egg decorating tutorials.

-In addition I have written instructions on how to hollow an egg, cut the cap off an egg and hard boil an egg.
-You will find these tutorials at the end of the post.
+At the end of the post you will find instructions on how to hollow an egg, cut the cap off an egg and hard boil an egg.
+It’s always good to have instructions on the basics.

 Some Easter eggs are just too dyed or glued or painted to be eaten.
-There are pretty Easter eggs made out of styro foam, wood, or even cement.
+There are even pretty Easter eggs made out of styrofoam, plastic, wood, or even cement.

 Martha provides full recipes and directions for a wide variety of colours to add to a boiled egg.
 Granted its more expensive than a dye kit, but you know whats in it.

 Isn’t she just the cutest sweetheart of an egg.
 Start with a brown egg, add a pretty headband and a sweet face.
 She is just so adorable.